mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 Place the line art at the top of the layer stack and set its layer blending mode to :guilabel:`Multiply`

-If you want to clean the line art a bit you can press :kbd:`Ctrl + L` or go to :menuselection:`Filters --> Adjust --> Levels`
+If you want to clean the line art a bit you can press the :kbd:`Ctrl + L` shortcut or go to :menuselection:`Filters --> Adjust --> Levels`

 .. image:: /images/filters/Levels-filter.png
     :alt: level filter dialog

 You can clean the unwanted grays by moving the white triangle in the input levels section to left and darken the black by moving the black triangle to right.

-If you draw in blue pencils and then ink your line art you may need to remove the blue lines first to do that go to :menuselection:`Filters --> Adjust --> Color adjustment` curves or press shortcut :kbd:`Ctrl + M`.
+If you draw in blue pencils and then ink your line art you may need to remove the blue lines first to do that go to :menuselection:`Filters --> Adjust --> Color adjustment` curves or press the :kbd:`Ctrl + M` shortcut.

 .. image:: /images/common-workflows/Color-adjustment-cw.png
     :alt: remove blue lines from image step 1